Finite-time consensus using stochastic matrices with positive diagonals: Introduction

 \section{Introduction}

-The problem of how a set of autonomous agents can reach a common state via only local information exchange is widely studied.
+\IEEEPARstart{T}{he} problem of how a set of autonomous agents can reach a common state via only local information exchange is widely studied.
 The problem becomes the average consensus problem when the limit is restricted to the average value of the initial states.
 A standard solution is given by the consensus algorithm \cite{JNTthesis, JNT86, jad03}, where each node iteratively updates its value as a convex combination of the values of its neighbors.
-The consensus algorithm is indeed a linear dynamical system whose state-transition matrices are stochastic matrices.
-The asymptotic convergence of consensus algorithms has been extensively studied under various graph conditions \cite{JNTthesis, JNT86, jad03, xiao, caoming1,ren05,VBcdc,nedic09,olshevsky09}, including some works on the optimization of the convergence rate of the algorithms, e.g., \cite{xiao}.
-Pushing this optimization to its limits leads to consensus algorithms converging in finite time.
+This corresponds to a linear dynamical system whose state-transition matrices are stochastic matrices.
+The asymptotic convergence of consensus algorithms has been extensively studied under various graph conditions \cite{JNTthesis, JNT86, jad03, xiao, caoming1,ren05,VBcdc,nedic09,olshevsky09,aysal09}, including some work on the optimization of the convergence rate, e.g., \cite{xiao}.
+This convergence rate affects indeed the performance of several more complex algorithms using (part of) the consensus algorithms as subroutine.

+Pushing this optimization to its limit leads to consensus algorithms converging in finite time.
 It has been shown in the literature that finite-time consensus can be reached via continuous-time protocols \cite{cortes06,hui08,wang2010}.
-Discrete-time consensus algorithms converging in finite time have also recently been discussed in \cite{LG,kibangou,HJOG2012,guodong1,guodong2}.
+Quantized consensus algorithms as well converge in finite time \cite{kashyap07, aysal08}.
+Discrete-time consensus algorithms converging in finite time have also been recently discussed in \cite{LG,kibangou,HJOG2012,guodong1a,guodong1b,ko2009matrix}, and the possibility of reaching consensus in a finite number of steps via gossiping was studied in \cite{guodong2,ko2009scheduling}.
 These algorithms share several of the advantages of the centralized algorithms: They have a finite computational cost, and they guarantee that there exists a time at which all agents have exactly the same value, as opposed to approximately the same value.
 Actually, it has been shown that distributed algorithms converging in finite time in some settings are faster than any possible centralized algorithm \cite{LG,kibangou,HJOG2012}.